 MJ: It’s funny.
-I lead here as a social worker, because that’s my role, which feels completely fine, but there’s other stuff that I occasionally bring into the mix, that hopefully enhances the work.
+I lead here as a social worker, because that’s my role, but there’s other stuff that I occasionally bring into the mix, that hopefully enhances the work.
 But for the most part I leave it out, or, I shouldn’t say leave it out – sometimes I wait until it seems right.
 Because my role as a social worker is to allow someone else to experience themselves as fully as possible.
 And for me to stay out of that as much as possible.
 When it seems appropriate to move it in and it helps or enhances the other person’s growth, then that’s the right thing as a social worker.
-I mean, one of the tenets of social work is that you always let the other person lead.
-Well, I would amend that slightly – there are times where you might give a strong suggestion, and there are times when people actually don’t know – and then you might—
+One of the tenets of social work is that you always let the other person lead.
+There are times where you might give a strong suggestion, and there are times when people actually don’t know – and then you might—

 Unpious: Gently guide them?